 Good

-The academy’s sixth form outcomes, as recorded in the 2023/24 leavers destinations dataset, show a mixed set of routes rather than a single dominant pathway.
+The academy’s sixth form outcomes, as recorded in the 2023/24 leavers destinations results, show a mixed set of routes rather than a single dominant pathway.
 In the 2023/24 cohort, 34% progressed to university, 18% started apprenticeships, 24% entered employment, and 4% went to further education.
 This spread suggests the sixth form is used by students with different end points, including those aiming to earn while learning.

 Alongside those overall routes, the academy also publishes examples of higher education destinations by name.
 Its published 2023 university destinations list includes Oxford, Cambridge, Bristol, Lancaster, Sheffield Hallam, Nottingham Trent, Manchester Metropolitan, Derby, and Northampton, among others.
 There are no published counts attached to each destination, so these should be read as illustrative rather than representative of the whole cohort.